audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 }
 ```

-##### Configure global request and response filtering
+#### Configure global request and response filtering for controller actions
-To globally configure the logging of actions you must add the `LogActionFilter` section to your `appsettings.json` file.
+To globally configure the logging of actions you must add the `LogActionFilter` section to your `appsettings.json` file or equivalent.
 This will allow the redaction of specific parameters from the request and response body during action logs.
 This is case insensitive and will filter out parameters that contain the provided words.
 For example using "Password" as the value will filter; Password, password, NewPassword, ConfirmPassword, etc.